 You have an opportunity to share one of the funniest things that have happened to you with the world by clicking the link in this sentence.
 People will have a chance to rate your funny event with one to five stars.
 Go ahead, it will be fun to see how people rate your funny.

 Statistics show a good sense of humor is sexy and attractive.
 Prospective dating partners and married couples prefer a mate with a sense of humor.
-You can become sexier by applying time-tested techniques taught in this absolutely FREE eREPORT, “How to Make People Laugh and Like You Instantly“, click that report’s title.
+You can become sexier by applying time-tested techniques taught in this absolutely FREE eREPORT, “How to Make People Laugh and Like You Instantly“.
+To obtain that eReport, click that report’s title.
 If you want to know why and how a good sense of humor is sexy, read Laughter is Sexy and Attracts Others to Us.
 Laughter has also been shown to be a key ingredient in healthy marriages.
 To learn how laughter can help you have a happy marriage, read Laughter – Essential for Healthy Marriages.

 Dr. Kenneth Pelletier, author of Mind is Healer, Mind as Slayer, said “the only two activities that create total brain symmetry are laughter and orgasms.”
 Perhaps that explains why both are so satisfying, exhilarating, and health promoting.
 My research has shown, in many ways, How a Belly Laugh is Like an Orgasm.

 No doubt you have noticed you feel better after a genuine chuckle than when you fake it.
 Some people believe that when you fake laughter or are around fake laughter long enough, you experience genuine laughter.
 When discussing the health benefits of laughter, it may be important to distinguish between Duchenne (genuine) and non-Duchenne (fake, contrived) laughter.
 Research shows people are not fooled by fake laughter nor does fake laughter provide the health benefits of genuine laughter.